jagot/CoulombFunctions.jl/docs/src/index.md

 ![Accuracy](figures/accuracy.svg)

-We note that SphericalBesselFunctions.jl seems to be ~3 times faster than SpecialFunctions.jl when evaluating all Bessel functions for a fixed value of ``x``, most likely due to extra processing taking place when SpecialFunctions.jl does not compute all values simultaneously, but one order at a time:
+We note that CoulombFunctions.jl seems to be ~3 times faster than SpecialFunctions.jl when evaluating all Bessel functions for a fixed value of ``x``, most likely due to extra processing taking place when SpecialFunctions.jl does not compute all values simultaneously, but one order at a time:

-SphericalBesselFunctions.jl:
+CoulombFunctions.jl:
 ```
 BenchmarkTools.Trial:
   memory estimate:  0 bytes